owendaigle/uo-cheat-sheets/README.md

 and obv while called cheet sheet, **do not cheat using these,** *they are more of a 'summary sheet' for ref*

+# DISCLAIMER

+I am a **student**.
+I am not an expert in any of these fields.
+So some of the information **may and probably is** wrong or misleading.
+I try my best to make it all correct, but as I mentioned, I am a **student** who does this in their free time.
+If you think there is an error, ask your instructor.
+If you just blindly agree with what I say, write a test using this information, and then upon doing poorly complain to your professor that "some random person on the internet, they said I should do it this way", that will not go well for you.

 # licence

-do (literally) whatever you want with this, but i take no responsability for errors or anything in this. if you come screaming at me because my sheet said to do something which you did on a test and failed because of that, i will laugh at you. these are made by me for me, this repo is just so i can easily access these.
+do (literally) whatever you want with this, but i take no responsability for errors or anything in this. if you come screaming at me because my sheet said to do something which you did on a test and failed because of that, i will laugh at you. these are made by me for me, this repo is just so i can easily access these. in fact i know some of the information is wrong but am too lazy to go back and fix it. so be warned.

 i am not an expert in any of these fields, so there may (will) be errors. you are free to submit a pr or fork the repo though to fix something if you want.